orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

-emulation of different abstract levels of science as a prerequisite for creating learning environmen
+emulation of different abstract levels of science as a prerequisite for creating learning environments.

 ---